Advertisement

 The city's official tourism site also recommends downloading the "Parisian City Guide from the deco magazine Ideat and the app of the magazine The Good Life, ‘TheGoodSpots’."

-That being said, Airbnb hosts can cancel reservations, though it is "their responsibility to cancel in a timely manner to allow their guest time to adjust their plans," according to the Airbnb site.
+Beware the fact that Airbnb hosts can cancel reservations, though it is "their responsibility to cancel in a timely manner to allow their guest time to adjust their plans," according to the Airbnb site.
 Additionally, hosts "may not encourage the guest to cancel the reservation."

 Advertisement

-For more information on options for accommodation in Paris, you can consult the city's tourism webpage (in English) HERE.
+For more information on options for accommodation in Paris, you can consult the city's tourism website (in English) HERE.
 Alternatively, you could try other options like LeBonCoin (France's equivalent to Craigslist) or Facebook Groups, but keep in mind that these are less secure and could be more open to potential scams.

 Fan zones